Finding the Best Places to Retire Since 2006!

 Is South Carolina Considered Tax Friendly for Retirement?
 Yes

 Notes: McClellanville is isolated.
 Mount Pleasant is 25 miles away to the south, and Georgetown is 24 miles to the north.
-The town has grown by 50% within the last 10 to 20 yeas, but racial diversity is still practically non-existent.
-Many of McClellanville's residents are from families that have lived here for generations, and even with the recent growth, change does not come quickly.
+The town has a mayor but no police department and has grown by 50% within the last 10 to 20 years.
+Racial diversity is minimal.
+Many families have lived here for generations, and even with the recent growth, change comes slowly.

 Recommended as a Retirement Spot?
 Yes, although the distance to a hospital should be weighed.